frankodoom/Comet.SMS/README.md

   ```

   #### Configure and use the MessageClient to Send your Messages
-   * Save your keys in web.Config or App.Settings.
-Note: A more Secure Approach
+   * Supply your keys from web.Config or App.Settings.
+Note: This is a more Secure Approach
 ```cs
     ClientCredentials.ClientId = ConfigurationSettings.AppSettings["ClientId"];
     ClientCredentials.ClientSecret = ConfigurationSettings.AppSettings["ClientSecret"];
    ```
    * Supply your clientSecrete and Keys Directly.
-Note: A Less Secure Approach
   ```cs

     ClientCredentials.ClientId ="myClientId" ;